 Money Talks News — Forget Weight-watchers or The South Beach Diet, get competitive with your dieting program and win a few bucks.
 Nancy found three programs that let you “make a weight loss bet.”
-You simply set your goal and if you meet it you cash in — if you don’t, you lose out.
+You simply set your goal and if you meet it you cash in, so you don’t have to pay to lose weight.

 As an example, she discusses a “team” of five people that took a weight-loss challenge through the website HealthyWage.
 They lost 252 pounds combined, and won $10,000.
 Not bad for shedding some extra poundage.
 Here’s a way you can save money by losing weight.